excalidraw/excalidraw-blog/content/blog/end-to-end-encryption/index.md

 By default, [Excalidraw](https://excalidraw.com/) doesn’t send anything you draw to the server.
 But sometimes it is useful to be able to send a link to the scene you are working on to someone else.

-You could save the file, send it to the other person, have them open it.
+You could save the drawing to a file, send it to the other person, and have them open it.
 But that's pretty cumbersome.
-In this post we'll see how to get a link working without the server having access to the data.
+In this post we'll show how it’s possible to share just a link without the server having access to the data.

 ## Traditional Website Architecture